Widdou/FoodOrdering-ExpoRouter-Supabase/README.md

 Inside our `AuthProvider` we now have to also get the profile data from the backend whenever the user logs in.

+Now, in the `app/index.tsx` we can have all the checks and redirect users to the rigth set of screens:
+- Unauthenticated  → `/sign-in`
+- Authenticated
+    - Admin → `/(admin)`
+    - User → `/(user)`

 -------------------------------------------------------------------------------

+# Supabase CRUD - Products

+Start by creating a `products` table
+With this schema:
+- id (int8)
+- created_at (timestamptz) now()
+- image (text)  NULLABLE
+- name (text)
+- price (float)

+With the Enable Row Level Security (RLS) option

+Create a new policy to allow authenticated users READ operations on the products table.